lucascortes/SwiftUnitTesting/README.md

 So that was the first attempt.
 It didn't look that bad.
 We were able to test our swift classes and even expose private members.

 But quickly Swift evolved and we started to embrace it full potential.
 Structs, Enums with associated values, tuples, and native types.
-There was no way to expose that in objc.
+There was no way to expose that in objc _very syntethically, but why?_.
 Then we knew it was time to find a better solution.

 ###Embracing Swift